The School of Nursing is in the process of revising the DNP curriculum. The revised curriculum will be implemented in autumn quarter 2013.

 Who and how?

 - Questions about your Program of Study?
 For example, want to know whether you should register for a course?
 Please contact your Faculty Academic Advisor or Track Lead.
 If you don’t know who your Faculty Academic Advisor is yet, please check your email in case they’ve contacted you already and/or please check here:

 - Questions about the mechanics of how to register and/or for problems registering?
-Please contact Academic Services Time Schedule Program Coordinator Margaret Higginson (firstname.lastname@example.org) with a CC to Program Coordinator for Fee-Based Program Development and Admissions Maria Tong (email@example.com) and Academic Services Assistant Director Patrick Tufford (firstname.lastname@example.org)
+Please contact Student and Academic Services Time Schedule Program Coordinator Tina Valdez (firstname.lastname@example.org) with a Cc to Program Coordinator for Fee-Based Program Development and Admissions Maria Tong (email@example.com) and Student and Academic Services Assistant Director Patrick Tufford (firstname.lastname@example.org)